Allan Grimson

-Allan Michael Grimson (born 1958) is a convicted British murderer and suspected serial killer who is responsible for murdering at least two Royal Navy sailors and who is suspected of killing many others, possibly up to another 20 undiscovered victims.
+Allan Michael Grimson (born 1958) is a British convicted rapist, murderer, and suspected serial killer who is responsible for murdering at least two Royal Navy sailors and who is suspected of killing many others, possibly up to another 20 undiscovered victims.
 The judge, who sentenced him to a minimum term of 22 years at his trial, said that Grimson was "a serial killer by nature if not by number".
 Because his two victims were killed on the same date exactly a year apart (12 December), detectives believe there may be more victims as yet unidentified.
 He is the prime suspect in the disappearance of Simon Parkes, another young Royal Navy sailor who also vanished on 12 December from Gibraltar while Grimson was docked in the area.
+In July 2026, Grimson was found guilty of a series of sex offences against men and boys in the 1990s.

 Royal Navy

 Grimson joined the Royal Navy in 1978 and by the time of his conviction for murder, he had achieved the rank of Petty Officer (PO).
 He had served aboard HMS Illustrious and was a trainer in fire fighting techniques whilst based at HMNB Portsmouth.
 Whilst being questioned by police, Grimson admitted that he scoured the ranks of trainees and cadets (that passed through HMS Excellent on the courses that he instructed on) so that he could dominate and kill the best-looking ones.